 OTC pain killers like NSAIDs that are used for aches and pains cause a lot of harm to the kidneys, especially if you already have kidney disease.
-It’s important to reduce regular use of these medicines and never go beyond
+It’s important to reduce regular use of these medicines and never go beyond the recommended dosage.

 2. Adding Too Much Salt To Your Food

 High salt foods are rich in sodium, a chemical that increases blood pressure and harms the kidneys.
 It is a good idea to flavor your foods with herbs and spices instead of excessive salt.
 Excessive salt intake also increases the amount of urinary protein, which damages the kidneys.
 The recommended dose of salt per day is 5 grams, which is about 1 teaspoon.
 Anything more than this is harmful to the kidneys.

 Processed foods contain large amounts of sodium and phosphorus which are very harmful to the kidneys and bones.
 Also, people with kidney disease need to go easy on these.

 4. Not Drinking Enough Water